 Machine learning systems can analyze data volumes humans can't.
 They spot anomalies, patterns that indicate someone's inside your system when you'd still be reviewing logs manually.
 Threat detection gets faster and more accurate.
 Response can start before a human even knows there's a problem.
 This matters because the time between breach and detection is where damage happens.

-Risk assessment first.
+To actually defend, start with a risk assessment.
 Know what you actually have and what matters.
-Then layered defense, because single points of failure kill you.
+Then implement layered defense, because single points of failure kill you.
 Continuous monitoring and threat hunting aren't reactive, they're just how you operate now.
-Train people because humans are still the vulnerability.
-And have a plan for when things go wrong, not if.
-Test it regularly.

 The organizations keeping pace aren't the ones with one perfect tool.
 They're the ones with visibility across their systems, clear policies about access, trained people, and plans to respond fast.